 Major competitors in BBQ Ribs often use the 3-2-1 method.
 This is how I use to do Ribs.
 I now subscribe to the easier and less task involved method.
 Baking at 325 for 2 hours or more.
 Before Broiling to build up the Lacquer of BBQ Sauce.

 For both spareribs and Loin back ribs, you should expect a whole slab of Ribs to contain 10-13 Bones.
 Less than 10 bones and you got what is known as a “cheater” rack of ribs.

 Choose slabs with good meat coverage over the bones and no large areas of surface fat.

 Reject ribs that are discolored or that have dried-out edges, an indication of freezer burn.

-You may also notice some liquid in the bottom of the packaging.
-This liquid is called “purge” in the meat industry.
+You may also notice some liquid at the bottom of the packaging.
+This liquid is called a “purge” in the meat industry.
 It is normal for meat to release a modest amount of liquid as it sits in the packaging.

 However, a large amount of liquid is an indication of excessive storage time, improper storage temperature, or previously frozen meat.

 Trim the Ribs if not already almost from Bone to Bone.
 Any extra pieces get trimmed off to square out the ribs including the extra piece of meat that runs along the backside.